Dardanelle Police Department giving the chance to arrest your ex this Valentine’s Day - NewsBreak

 DARDANELLE, Ark. – This Valentine’s Day the Dardanelle Police Department is offering up a special that will have you digging through some old contacts.

 Chief Joseph Paterak is giving you the chance to arrest your ex.
-Benton River Center expanding training program, hoping to get more lifeguards this summer
+Little Rock Zoo celebrates the birth of three tiger cubs

 Nothing quite says “you’re the one” like a set of Dardanelle’s finest platinum bracelets.
 They may look a little tight but rest assured, you’ll love seeing your ex walk away in them.